 Christine Schwartz 🇺🇸 ❤️

-Christine Schwartz is CEO of Service to School, a 501(c)3 that assists military veterans and service members in pursuit of higher education.
-Christine’s passion for public service drew her to the nonprofit space and during her time leading Service to School the nonprofit has grown into a nationally recognized program that serves over 3,000 veterans each year.
+Christine Schwartz is the Managing Director of Marsh Creek Social Works.
+Before joining MCSW, Christine was CEO of Service to School, a 501(c)3 that assists military veterans and service members in pursuit of higher education.
+Christine’s passion for public service drew her to the nonprofit space, and during her time leading Service to School, the nonprofit grew into a nationally recognized program serving over 3,000 veterans each year.

 Before her role as CEO of Service to School, Christine served as their Chief Operations Officer and was selected for the George W. Bush Institute’s Stand-To Veteran Leadership Program where she was a scholar in 2018.
 Christine has spoken extensively about issues confronting veterans and the necessity of improving access to education at engagements including South by Southwest, the American Council on Education national conference, and in testimony before Congress.

-Prior to her work at Service to School, Christine managed programs at both a technology start-up and a nonprofit and began her career as a Logistics Officer in the US Army.
+Prior to her work in the nonprofit space, Christine managed programs at both a tech startup and tech incubator and began her career as a Logistics Officer in the US Army.
+Christine holds a B.S. in Business Management from Virginia Tech and a Master’s Certificate in Intel and Analytics from Mercyhurst University.

 Christine specializes in organizational and nonprofit strategy, strategic process improvement, and fundraising and partnerships.